ros2/rviz/rviz_visual_testing_framework/docs/documentation.md

 ## GUI interaction

-In order to be able to set the scene in the desired way before taking the screenshots (e.g.add one or more displays, modify their properties, etc.), one would like to be able to automatise the interaction with the RViz GUI.
+In order to be able to set the scene in the desired way before taking the screenshots (e.g. add one or more displays, modify their properties, etc.), one would like to be able to automatise the interaction with the RViz GUI.
 In the future, on top of being the most sensible and effective way to prepare the 3D scene for the visual tests, this functionality may also allow pure GUI tests.
 This can be achieved with the help of the QTest framework.
 So far the Visual Testing framework offers the possibility to add and interact with most of the available displays (Grid, PointCloud, Camera, Image and Polygon).